 Before you apply to buy, make sure the Housing Executive has fixed any outstanding repairs in your home.

-Fill in the House Sales Application form if you want to buy your home and send it to Land & Property Services at the Housing Executive.
+Contact NIHE to request an application form for the House Sales Scheme.
+Complete this form and return it to Land & Property Services at the Housing Executive.
 You’ll get a letter to say that your application has been received.

 Once your application has been reviewed, you’ll get a letter to say whether you can or can’t buy the property.
 If the answer is yes, the Housing Executive should send a valuer out within 3 weeks to work out the current value of the property.
 After this visit you’ll get a letter explaining

 - the amount of discount you’re entitled to